typst/hayagriva/docs/file-format.md

 page-range: S10-15  # Page S10 to 15
 ```

-Note that the prefix and suffix for a numeric variable should be non-numeric.
-If
-you specify a number with leading zeros or numeric suffix, then the whole variable
+Note that if you specify a number with a numeric affix, the whole variable will
-will be interpreted as a [string](#string) instead.
+be interpreted as a [string](#string) instead.
 This improves the style for
-atypical page numbers like `011` and `11E201`.
+atypical page numbers like `11E201`.

 #### Unicode Language Identifier